c-rotte/hikorea-booker/README.md

 - `MAX_DATE`: The latest date you want to check for appointments (YYYYMMDD)
 - `CHECK_INTERVAL`: Time in seconds between each check
 - `PIN`: The password to use when booking appointments
+- `URL`: The URL of the discord webhook to send notifications to

 ## Important Notes